Is Meta Becoming "Myanmar's Northern Region-Like"?

 First, Meta's control system stipulates that only when the system determines that the probability of an ad placer being a fraudster exceeds 95% will it be banned.

-That is to say, most of the fraudulent ads users see on the platform have been marked as "suspicious" by Meta but have not been removed.
+That means most of the fraudulent ads users see on the platform have already been marked as "suspicious" by Meta but have not been removed.

-What has drawn more criticism is that, as a punishment for these ad placers with a relatively high risk but not meeting the ban criteria, Meta charges these suspicious advertisers a higher advertising rate.
-This is equivalent to allowing potential fraud institutions to pay "protection fees" in exchange for exposure on the Meta platform.
+What has drawn more criticism is that for these ad placers with a relatively high risk but not meeting the ban criteria, as a punishment, Meta charges these suspicious advertisers a higher advertising rate.
+This is equivalent to allowing potential fraud institutions to pay a "protection fee" in exchange for exposure on the Meta platform.

-From the media - intercepted documents, it can be seen that Meta has long been aware of the prevalence of fraud information on its platform and the proportion of cases.
+From the documents intercepted by the media, it can be seen that Meta has long been aware of the prevalence of fraud information on its platform and the proportion of fraud cases.

-In May this year, Meta's security team estimated that about one - third of successful fraud cases in the United States involved Meta's platforms.
-The company's internal review also found that fraudsters generally believe that "it is easier to place fraudulent ads on the Meta platform than on Google."
+In May this year, Meta's security team estimated that about one-third of successful fraud cases in the United States involved Meta's platforms.
+The company's internal review also found that fraudsters generally believe that "it is easier to place fraudulent ads on Meta's platforms than on Google."

 Looking deeper, behind the platform's regulatory method is the platform's will.
-The out - of - control outbreak of fraudulent ads is hard to separate from the platform's interests and strategic orientation.
+The out-of-control explosion of fraudulent ads is hard to separate from the platform's interests and strategic orientation.

 (Chart: 36Kr)

-In addition to layoffs, Meta's Reels, an advertising market that has not been fully explored, also began to increase its advertising openness.
+In addition to layoffs, Meta also began to increase the advertising openness of Reels, an advertising market that has not been fully explored under its umbrella.
 The ad loading rate of Reels was about 13% in 2023, and it has reached 20% this year.

-Meanwhile, according to the financial report, the average price of Meta's ads has been increasing for multiple consecutive quarters since 2023.
-According to Guosen Securities' calculations, the average CPM across Meta's platforms increased by 9% year - on - year in 2024, benefiting from elections, sports events, and the application of AI tools.
+Meanwhile, according to the earnings report, the average price of Meta's ads has been increasing quarter after quarter since 2023.
+According to the calculation of Guosen Securities, the average CPM across Meta's platforms increased by 9% year-on-year in 2024, benefiting from elections, sports events, and the application of AI tools.

-This year, the CPM on the Meta platform has skyrocketed. eMarketer predicts that Instagram will be the first social platform with a CPM exceeding $10 in the fourth quarter.
-In the fourth quarter of 2022, Instagram had the lowest CPM among major social platforms, and its increase so far has been as high as 91%.
+This year, the CPM on the Meta platform has skyrocketed. eMarketer predicts that Instagram will become the first social platform with a CPM exceeding $10 in the fourth quarter.
+In the fourth quarter of 2022, Instagram had the lowest CPM among major social platforms, and its increase so far has reached 91%.

 (Source: Emarketer)